jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 The **client** code has also three parts: connecting, writing and reading.

-First we need to connect to an address of a TCP server:
+First we need to connect to the address of a TCP server:

 ```go
 conn, err := net.Dial("tcp", "localhost:8000")